Australian CEOs sacrifice bonuses, wary of powerful shareholders

 Since the law's introduction last July, 108 listed companies have recorded first strikes.

-Among the bigger names to have already earned a black mark are BlueScope Steel (BSL.AX) ; Pacific Brands PBG.AX, the group behind brands including Dunlop, Hush Puppies and Slazenger; casino group Crown (CWN.AX); and mining equipment manufacturer Emeco Holdings (EHL.AX).
+Among the bigger names to have already earned a black mark are BlueScope Steel ; Pacific Brands, the group behind brands including Dunlop, Hush Puppies and Slazenger; casino group Crown ; and mining equipment manufacturer Emeco Holdings.

 Only a handful are expected to chalk up a second strike this year as companies have been trimming or cutting bonuses.

-BlueScope's O'Malley got in early last week, saying he would not claim his performance bonus or salary increase to take responsibility for a A$1.04 billion (686.91 million pounds) full-year loss.
+BlueScope's O'Malley got in early last week, saying he would not claim his performance bonus or salary increase to take responsibility for a A$1.04 billion ($1.09 billion)full-year loss.
 Last year, he took home $2.7 million in recommended bonuses and salary rises.

 BHP's Kloppers has passed on his multi-million dollar bonus after the world's biggest miner said it was booking $3.3 billion in writedowns.